Viktorth93/ASPP2021_Day2_VT/README.md

-# ASPP2021_Day2_VT
+# ASPP2021_VT

-Repo for solutions to day 2 exercise in Advanced scientific programming with python@UU.
+Repo for solutions to the exercises in Advanced scientific programming with python@UU.